Login / Register to access your benefits

 Ball bearings usually have their identification code stamped or lasered on the outside diameter of the bearing itself, using this is the best way to ensure you select the right bearing.

-However, over time this code can become illegible or possibly worn away.
-So, it is important to be able to measure a ball bearing correctly.
+However, this code can become illegible or possibly worn away over time.
+So, it is important to measure a ball bearing correctly.

-Determining the size of a ball bearing can be done by measuring its outer diameter (OD), bore size (ID), and width.
+The size of a ball bearing can be determined by measuring its outer diameter (OD), bore size (ID), and width.
 These measurements are usually expressed in millimetres (mm).
 Using a calliper or a micrometer, you can accurately measure these dimensions.

 1. Calliper or Micrometer (digital or manual)